 What Happens if You Get Stung by a Red Velvet Ant?

 If you get stung by a red velvet ant, you will feel an intense and burning pain on the site of the bite for up to half an hour.
-Their venom contains amines, enzymes, and small peptides that activate and trigger the serotonin and acetylcholine receptors.
-These are neurotransmitters that play a big role in activating and triggering the pain sensation of the body.
+Their venom contains neurotransmitters that activate and trigger the pain sensation of the body.

 Furthermore, the person or animal that was stung by a red velvet ant may also experience swelling and redness at the location of the bite.